Nikhil2510192/Ecommerce-Follow-Along/README.md

 ## 6. Implemented Basic Error Handling
 Added error-handling mechanisms to manage potential issues, improving the stability and reliability of the backend system.

+## Milestone 3 Summary

+## 1. Created a User Model
+Designed a schema using Mongoose to define how user data (e.g., name, email, password) will be structured and stored in MongoDB.

+## 2. Created a User Controller
+Developed functions to handle user-related operations, such as adding new users and retrieving user data, ensuring proper request handling and responses.

+## 3. Enabled and Configured Multer
+Integrated Multer middleware to handle file uploads, allowing users to upload and store files (such as profile pictures) efficiently.